linux-system-roles/ad_integration/README.md

 The Linux system must be able to resolve default AD DNS SRV records.

-Ports must be opened from Linux to AD:
+The following firewall ports must be opened on the AD server side, reachable from the Linux client.

 | Source Port | Destination | Protocol    | Service                                                   |
 |-------------|-------------|-------------|-----------------------------------------------------------|